Krissy Cela Flaunts Chiseled Figure In Black Sports Bra and Shorts For New Upper Body Workout Video

 “Can’t bloody wait to try this,” a fourth commenter remarked.

-Besides the exercise instructions in her caption, Krissy also shared her excitement about a new milestone in her career.
-She now has 2.1 million followers on Instagram.
+Besides the exercise instructions in her caption, Krissy also shared her excitement about a new milestone in her career as she has reached the 2.1 million follower mark on Instagram.
 She expressed amazement at the large number and wrote about her happiness at the fact that she’s be able to amass such a large following of people who are passionate about being active.
 She ended the message by writing about how proud she is of her followers on the social media platform.